 This time of year folks will say to me, and to countless thousands of other military veterans: “Thank you for your service.”
 I will hear it in person, by email, text, through social media.
-It is Veterans Day.
-The same also happens in spades on Memorial Day.
+It happens every November on Veterans Day, and in May, on Memorial Day.
+And today, March 29, Vietnam Veteran’s Day.

 I have a favorite shirt, which was custom embroidered in Vietnam.
 It is colorfully threaded with a map of the country.
 There’s a stitched label for the town of Chu Lai where I was stationed.
 It is lettered in cursive with my division name—“Americal”—and the dates when I served: 1970 to ’71.
 It is adorned with a yellow dragon, Vietnamese symbol for strength and progress and masculinity.
 I have to be mindful when I where it outside the house, because it too will provoke, unsolicited, this old saw.